 When should you call on our lawyers for a promise to purchase?

-One-upmanship, hasty transactions, purchases without inspection, what happens when a seller or a buyer refuses to conclude the transaction after signing a promise to purchase?
-Do you have any appeals?
-Our qualified lawyers will be able to guide and advise you in the different situations of promises to purchase.
+Overbidding, rushed transactions, purchases without inspection, what happens when a seller or buyer refuses to conclude the transaction after signing a promise to purchase?
+Do you have any recourse?
+Our qualified lawyers will be able to guide and advise you in the different situations involving promises to purchase.

 The recourse to force the transaction